wp-plugins/better-font-awesome/readme.txt

 Please feel free to integrate Better Font Awesome in your plugin or theme!
 If you want to hook into Better Font Awesome, the best way is via the global `$better_font_awesome` object, which has a few public properties that might be useful:

 `$better_font_awesome->prefix`
-The prefix (e.g. "icon-" or "fa-") that should be used with the selected version of Font Awesome.
+The prefix (e.g. "icon" or "fa") that should be used with the selected version of Font Awesome.

 `$better_font_awesome->icons`
 An alphabetical array of all available icons based on the selected version of Font Awesome.